josecomboni/Ahoy/README.md

 Swashbuckle retrieves an _ApiDescription_, part of ASP.NET Core, for every action and uses it to generate a corresponding _Swagger Operation_.
 Once generated, it passes the _Operation_ and the _ApiDescription_ through the list of configured Operation Filters.

 In a typical filter implementation, you inspect the _ApiDescription_ for relevant information (e.g. route info, action attributes etc.) and then update the Swagger _Operation_ accordingly.
-For example, the following filter lists an additional "401" response if the action is decorated with the _AuthorizeAttribute_:
+For example, the following filter lists an additional "401" response for all actions that are decorated with the _AuthorizeAttribute_:

 ```csharp
 // AuthResponsesOperationFilter.cs